Plants & Human Affairs - Introduction

 5. Perform laboratory techniques and analyses involving economically-important plants

-6. Describe the life cycle of flowering plants
+6. Describe the life cycle of a flowering plant

 7. Describe the origin of agriculture